Carolina Piedmont Railroad: History

 What is now the Carolina Piedmont railroad began as the Greenville and Laurens Railroad, which was chartered in 1878 and arrived in Greenville in 1882.
 The railroad was later merged with three others in the region to form the Port Royal and Western Carolina Railway in October 1886.
 In 1896, the railroad was merged, this time with the Port Royal and Augusta Railway to create the Charleston and Western Carolina Railway, and was promptly acquired by the Atlantic Coast Line in 1897.

 Additional mergers came in 1959, as the Charleston & Western Carolina was formally merged into the Atlantic Coast Line.
 The ACL was merged into the Seaboard Coast Line in 1967, and the SCL was merged into the Seaboard System in 1983.
 The final merger came in 1986, when the Seaboard System was merged into CSX Transportation.

 Shortline service begins

 Annual carloads amounted to about 8,000 in 1988, which prompted CSX to sell the portion from Laurens to a point short of downtown Greenville to the Carolina Piedmont Railroad on November 5, 1990.
-A key factor in the sale was the fact that the line could not support intermodal or automotive shipments on account of low clearances.
+A key factor in the sale was that the line could not support intermodal or automotive shipments on account of low clearances.
 The railroad was operated as a division of the South Carolina Central Railroad, a subsidiary of RailTex.
 For the year 1995, about 6,000 annual carloads originated or terminated on the line.